jan75/ch.bfh.bti7081.s2017.yellow/doc/CS1-Task3-final.md

 # CS1 Task 3: Final Requirements
 After talking with our interview partner we refined our requirements.
-The process which led to this document can be found (here)[CS1-Task3-process.md].
+The process which led to this document can be found [here](CS1-Task3-process.md).

 ### Synthesizing
 Our target user Theodor is teamleader at a mental institution / authority.
 He's 35 years old, has two children and lives in Steffisburg.
-Based on the requirements we found in the past iterations we asked him some questions in an interview.
+Based on the requirements we found beforehand we asked him some questions in an interview.

 His main tasks are ordered by their workload:
   * Scheduling his employees